pluots/udf-suite/udf-uuid/README.md

 There are four common UUID types:

 * V1: MAC address + timestamp + small random portion.
-The MAC address and timestamp can be determined from a UUID
+The MAC address and timestamp can be determined from a V1 UUID
 * V3: a MD5 hash of a "namespace" UUID and "name" data.
 This is fully deterministic, there is no random component.
 * V4: fully random UUID
 * V5: same as V3, uses SHA1 instead

+And three newer UUID types (still nearing formal adoption, but already widely used):

+* V6: like V1 but rearranged to sort properly (timestamp first) and specifying that the node address may be random
+* V7: a UUID that starts with the current unix timestamp and
+* V8: a UUID containing any data but

 This library is able to generate v1 and v4 UUIDs.
 Support for v3 and v5 will be added in the future.

+**Note** if for whatever reason the U6-U8 specification changes before it is finalized (unlikely), these implementations will also change.

 ## Available Functions